-Lisa writes: My family has rules, your family has rules, and the one thing I think we can be fairly certain of, no matter what those rules are, is that our kids are not obeying them while they are away at college.
-While their transgressions might be large or small we treat them like responsible adults, capable of making their own decisions, right up to the moment when they cross our thresholds and then — my house, my rules?
+My family has rules, your family has rules, and the one thing I think we can be fairly certain of, no matter what those rules are, is that our kids may not be obeying all of them while they are away at college.
+While their transgressions might be large or small we assume they are responsible adults, capable of making their own decisions, right up to the moment when they cross our thresholds and then — my house, my rules?

-Last week was spring break and that means two kids home from college.
+When Christmas time rolled around, that meant two kids home from college.
 I had missed them so much I had failed to think through all that they brought with them when they returned.
 It took only minutes to remember.
-As soon as one son entered our house, high school friends arrived at the door to whisk him away to their favorite junk food joint.
-“Don’t worry mom I will be right back,” he said with that smile sons know to give their mothers, the one that melts your heart thus making it nearly impossible to speak, and he was out the door.
+As soon as one son entered our house his high school friends arrived in the driveway and whisked him away to their favorite junk food joint.
+“Don’t worry mom I will be right back,” he said with that smile sons know to give their mothers, the one that melts your heart thus making it nearly impossible to protest, and he was out the door.

 So where to begin.
 There was fact that in mere seconds he had returned to his pigsty ways and spilled dirty laundry out of his bag and all over the entryway.
-It wouldn’t have been so bad but he threw it on top of the pile his brother had already left when he returned from school.
-Then there was a gang of kids I adore, but actually had not intended to spend spring break with, who were seemingly here to stay.
-Finally I had to face the fact that my kid, who was home, was already gone.
+It wouldn’t have been so bad but he threw it on top of the pile his younger brother had already left when he returned from school.
+Then there was a gang of kids I adore, but actually had not intended to spend the entire winter break with, who were seemingly here to stay.
+Finally, I had to face the fact that my kid, who was home, was already gone.